-Richard Hughes began his five-year term as Chairman of the Office for Budget Responsibility in October 2020.
+Richard Hughes began his five-year term as Chair of the Office for Budget Responsibility in October 2020.

 He started his career at HM Treasury in 2000 where he worked on a range of domestic and international macroeconomic issues and led the 2007 Comprehensive Spending Review.
 Following a brief secondment to the French Ministry of Finance in 2007, he joined the International Monetary Fund in 2008 where he headed the Fiscal Affairs Department’s Public Finance Division and worked on fiscal reform in a range of advanced, emerging, and developing countries.